JustinLague/Demo-Website/README.md

 # Daria Elas website.

-This is the repo of the www.dariaelas.com webstie.
+This is the repo of the www.dariaelas.com website.